Medical Aesthetics · Vancouver, WA

 In aesthetic medicine, outcomes are determined far more by anatomical knowledge than by the procedure itself.
 Botox is Botox.
 Hyaluronic acid filler is filler.
 The product is largely commoditized.
 What is not commoditized is the understanding of where to place it, at what depth, in what volume, and with awareness of what structures are nearby.

 My background in neurosurgery trained me to work in millimeters — to understand the three-dimensional architecture of the head and neck in a way that most aesthetic providers simply never encounter.
 That training doesn't leave you when you move into a different clinical setting.
+It informs every assessment, every injection angle, every treatment decision.

 What to Look for When Choosing an Aesthetic Provider

 • What is your medical license and specialty certification? — Look for board certification, not just licensure.
+Ask which certifying body.

 • Do you have formal training specifically in the procedure you're recommending? — General medical training is not the same as procedure-specific training.

 • How do you handle complications? — Any trained provider should be able to answer this clearly.
+For fillers: do they carry hyaluronidase?
+Do they know the vascular emergency protocol?

-• Will you be performing my procedure personally, or will it be delegated?
+• Will you be performing my procedure personally, or will it be delegated? — At some medspas, the physician does the assessment and the actual treatment is delegated to a less credentialed technician.

 What Clinical Credentials Look Like at Dynamic Regenerative Medicine